Wasserstein projection estimators for circular distributions: Wasserstein projection estimators on circles

 Let $p(x \mid \theta)$ be a parametric model on the circle (e.g., von Mises, wrapped Cauchy).
 Suppose that we have $n$ independent samples $X_1,\dots,X_n$ from $p(x \mid \theta)$ and estimate $\theta$ based on them.
 The $L^p$ Wasserstein projection estimator is defined as

 where $\hat{q}$ is the empirical distribution of $X_1,\dots,X_n$.

 Unlike the location-scale families on the real line \citep{AM2022}, it seems difficult to obtain $\hat{\theta}_{W,p}$ in closed form.
-Thus, we develop two algorithms for computing $\hat{\theta}_{W,p}$.
+Thus, we compute $\hat{\theta}_{W,p}$ by minimizing $W_p (\hat{q}, p_{\theta})$ with respect to $\theta$ by using Powell's method or differential evolution.
+Below we develop two algorithms for computing $W_p (\hat{q}, p_{\theta})$.
 Whereas the first one is applicable to general $p \geq 1$, the second one is specialized to $p=1$ but computationally more effiicient.
+Note that parallel numerical solvers would make the computation more efficient \cite{Li}.